How Okinawan Karate Evolved from Tomari-te

 Karate in Okinawa was first taught as “ti” and was not changed until just before WWII when the word “te” was attached to all styles of self-defense and martial arts.
 The “ti” styles were taught in secret.
 In this article, we will talk about one of the original “ti” arts, Tomari-ti.
-Variaous of ti was also taught in the villages of Naha and Shuri, but Tomari-ti was an art that stood by itself.
+Variations of ti was also taught in the villages of Naha and Shuri, but Tomari-ti was an art that stood by itself.

-The Shaolin temples were often at risk by the Chinese government and invaders – depending on the emperor and which country wanted a piece of China, and Okinawa became refuge for many of these monks.
+The Shaolin temples were often at risk by the Chinese government and invaders – depending on the emperor and which country wanted a piece of China.
+Okinawa became refuge for many of these monks.
 The Shaolin monks were known for their prowess and fighting abilities and were a threat to those in power.
 If the emperor at the time didn’t support them, he burned the temples.

 This set the scene for monks leaving China and going to places elsewhere.
 Many passed through the port of Tomari.